 What Were the Client’s Specific Requirements for the Villa Savoye?

-How Did Le Corbusier Use His “Five Points of Architecture” in the Villa Savoye Design?
+Le Corbusier’s Five Points of Architecture in Villa Savoye

 The “five points of architecture” are basically a set of modernist architecture rules developed by Le Corbusier in the 1920s – 1930s.
 They are:

 - Pilotis (Supports): Architects must try to lift the structure on a grid of slim, reinforced concrete columns off the ground.
 This will eventually boost the on-ground circulation, prevent surface dampness and allow more area for landscaping, just as in the Villa Savoye.
+In fact, Villa Savoye also has an open floor plan.
+This ultimately allows better structural balance and a play of light & air beneath the structure.

 - Horizontal or Ribbon Windows: So, the Villa Savoye architect states that modernist architecture might use continuous, long bands of windows for natural light & panoramic views as in the Villa Savoye elevation.